datatrail-jhu/03_fileorganization/manuscript/08_paths_in_code.md

 ?1  `/cloud/project/data/tidy_data` is an example of a(n):

 C) absolute path that directs you to the folder tidy_data
-C) absolute path that leads you to the tidy_data directory
+C) absolute path that directs you to the tidy_data directory
 m) relative path that directs you to the folder tidy_data
 o) absolute path that directs you to the folder raw_data
 o) relative path that directs you to the folder raw_data